 The only electric option on our list, Zero DS represents the future of motorbikes.
 While making any longer trips on these bikes is not yet practical, all-electric ride for a quick city commute makes perfect sense, especially if your workplace provides a charging station.

 The 2018 model comes with new ZF14.4 battery pack, significantly increasing the bike’s range.
+This battery has a very long working life if you maintain and charge it regularly.
+Some of the best chargers for this type of batteries are available for purchase on rufroadmotorsports.com.
 One major drawback is that the bike is designed to be maintenance-free and for many people, tinkering with their rides is half the fun of owning a motorbike.